 200+ Healthy and Delicious Recipes

 20 Meal Plans for a variety of goals

 I LOVE this book.
 The science is awesome.
 I’ve learned a ton without feeling overwhelmed.
 The paleo principles just takes my understanding to the next level!!!

 - 1 small head of cauliflower (4-5 cups riced)

-- 3 Tbsp tallow (or substitute lard, coconut oil or Unsalted Butter)
+- 3 Tbsp tallow (or substitute lard, coconut oil or ghee)

-1. Trim cauliflower and place florets in a Food Processor (you may have to do this in batches).
+- Trim cauliflower and place florets in a food processor (you may have to do this in batches).
 Pulse until chopped to rice grain size.
 Set aside.

 - Heat tallow and ginger slices in a large frying pan or Wok over medium-high heat until fragrant and ginger has browned.

 - Remove ginger slices.
 Add cauliflower and garlic to the oil and cook, stirring frequently until cauliflower is cooked al dente (about 7-8 minutes).

 - Stir in vinegar, chives and salt.
 Enjoy!